sergey-shandar/public/notes/economy/justice.md

 ## Summary

+In general, these principles are trying to prevent gaming tax system by making in a positive sum game.
 There are so many ideas, details, and directions that we can take.
 However, these four principles are a starting point for a fairer, more resilient economy in the digital age.
 I welcome your feedback.
 Did I miss something important?
 How can we improve these principles?